 Kelly is another longtime friend of mine.
 (Yes, I’m blessed with some amazing people in my life!)
 We met through blogging and then “in real life” and became really good friends.
 We’ve laughed together, disagreed, and cried together—all those things that good friends and passionate people tend to do.
 I know I am a better person because of Kelly’s friendship.

-Back to Kelly’s Chocolate Pie with the Raw Graham Cracker Crust …
+Paleo No-Bake Chocolate Pie with the Raw Graham Cracker Crust

 She’s sharing the recipe with us for SSS!
 Swoon!
-And by the way, this divine pie is not only paleo, but it’s also vegan.
-(Scroll to the bottom of this post to get the recipe.)
+And by the way, this divine pie is not just paleo, it’s also vegan.

 - 1 cup (100 g) walnut halves and pieces